husio/blog/content/post/error-handling/index.md

 child1 := Wrap(root, "child one")
 child2 := Wrap(root, "child two")

-fmt.Println("root is child 1", root.Is(child1))
+fmt.Println("child 1 is root", root.Is(child1))
-// root is child 1 true
+// child 1 is root true

-fmt.Println("root is child 2", root.Is(child2))
+fmt.Println("child 2 is root", root.Is(child2))
-// root is child 2 true
+// child 2 is root true

-fmt.Println("child 1 is root", child1.Is(root))
+fmt.Println("root is child 1", child1.Is(root))
-// child 1 is root false
+// root is child 1 false

-fmt.Println("child 1 is child 2", child1.Is(child2))
+fmt.Println("child 2 is child 1", child1.Is(child2))
-// child 1 is child 2 false
+// child 2 is child 1 false

 inlinedErr := Wrap(child2, "current time: %s", time.Now())
-fmt.Println("root is inlined child 2", root.Is(inlinedErr))
+fmt.Println("inlined child 2 is root", root.Is(inlinedErr))
-// root is inlined child 2 true fmt.Println("child 2 is inlined child 2", child2.Is(inlinedErr))
+// inlined child 2 is root true fmt.Println("inlined child 2 is child 2", child2.Is(inlinedErr))
-// child 2 is inlined child 2 true
+// inlined child 2 is child 2 true

-fmt.Println("root is fmt error", root.Is(fmt.Errorf("fmt error")))
+fmt.Println("fmt error is root", root.Is(fmt.Errorf("fmt error")))
-// root is fmt error false
+// fmt error is root false
 ```

 Above `Error` implementation is a powerful solution to error handling.
 It is
-easy to implement, does not require much code and is portable without creating
+easy to implement, does not require much code and it is portable without
-an explicit dependency on the `causer` interface.
+creating an explicit dependency on the `causer` interface.

 ## Predefined errors with an inheritance